-- Saving and investment Large families reduce the capacity of households to save, thereby restricting the economy's ability to accumulate capital. - Productivity As population grows, more investment is required to maintain the amount of real capital per person.
-If investment fails to keep pace, each worker will have fewer tools and equipment, and that will reduce worker productivity (output per worker).
-Declining productivity implies stagnating or declining per capita incomes. - Resource overuse Because most developing countries are heavily dependent on agriculture, rapid population growth may result in the overuse of limited natural resources, such as land.
-The much-publicized African famines are partly the result of overgrazing and overplanting of land caused by the pressing need to feed a growing population. - Urban problems Rapid population growth in the cities of the DVCs, accompanied by unprecedented inflows of rural migrants, generates massive urban problems.
+Reduced saving and investment The expenses associated with raising large families often reduce the capacity of households to save, thereby restricting the economy's ability to accumulate capital.

+- Lower productivity As population increases, added investment is required to maintain the amount of real capital per person.
+If investment fails to keep pace, then on average each worker will have fewer tools and less equipment, and that will reduce worker productivity (output per worker).
+Declining productivity implies stagnating or declining per capita incomes. - Overuse of land resources Because most developing countries are heavily dependent on agriculture, rapid population growth may cause an overuse of land resources.
+The much-publicized African famines are partly the result of overgrazing and overplanting of land caused by the pressing need to feed a growing population.
+Population pressures also can encourage excessive cutting down of trees for use as fuel.
+This denuding of the landscape contributes to severe soil erosion from wind and water.
+Finally, in some cases population pressure leads to the use of crop waste and animal dung as needed fuel rather than as fertilizer to replenish the productivity of the soil.
+(We say more about the African famines in this chapter's Last Word.) - Contribution to urban problems Rapid population growth in the cities of the DVCs, accompanied by unprecedented inflows of rural migrants, generates massive urban problems.
 Rapid population growth aggravates problems such as substandard housing, poor public services, congestion, pollution, and crime.
-The resolution or lessening of these difficulties necessitates a diversion of resources from growth-oriented uses.
+Resolving or reducing these difficulties necessitates diverting resources from growth-oriented uses.

-Most authorities advocate birth control as the most effective means for breaking out of the population dilemma.
+Most authorities see birth control as the most effective means for breaking out of the population dilemma.
 And breakthroughs in contraceptive technology in recent decades have made this solution increasingly relevant.
-But obstacles to population control are great.
+As we have indicated, fertility rates have dropped significantly in the DVCs.
+But obstacles to population control are still present.
 Low literacy rates make it difficult to disseminate information about contraceptive devices.
 In peasant agriculture, large families are a major source of labor.
-Adults may regard having many children as a kind of informal social security system: The more children, the greater the probability of the parents' having a relative to care for them in old age.
+Adults may regard having many children as a kind of informal social security system: the more children, the greater the probability of the parents' having a relative to care for them in old age.

 Finally, many nations that stand to gain the most through birth control are often the least willing, for religious reasons, to embrace contraception programs.
 For example, population growth in Latin America (which has a high proportion of Catholics) is among the most rapid in the world.

 China, which has about one-fifth of the world's population, began its harsh "one-child" program in 1980.
 The government advocates late marriages and one child per family.
 Couples having more than one child are fined or lose various social benefits.
 Even though the rate of population growth has diminished under this program, China's population continues to expand.
-Between 1990 and 2003 it increased by 153 million people.
-India, the world's second most populous nation, had a 215 million, or 25 percent, population increase in the 1990-2003 period.
-With a total population of about 1 billion, India has 20 percent of the world's population but less than 2.5 percent of the world's landmass.
+Between 1990 and 2008 it increased by 190 million people.
+India, the world's second most populous nation, had a 291 million person increase in population-a 34 percent rise-during the 1990-2008 period.
+With a total population of about 1.1 billion, India has 17 percent of the world's population but less than 2.5 percent of the world's landmass.